Festivals & Events

 The best ways to get to Sendai from Tokyo are via bullet train, air, or highway bus.

-By train, take the Tohoku Shinkansen to Sendai Station from Tokyo, which arrives in an hour and 40 minutes.
+By train, take the Tohoku Shinkansen to Sendai Station from Tokyo, which arrives in around an hour and 30 minutes.

 The Sendai Tanabata Matsuri runs from August 6 to 8, one month later than most of the rest of Japan.
 A fireworks display is held just behind Nishi Koen Park along the Hirose River on August 5.

 During the next few days, get lost in the near-infinite number of Tanabata decorations.
 All designs feature a large paper ball with sturdy streamers hanging low enough to touch and walk through.

 Seemingly out-of-place symbolic items are incorporated into the designs.
-For example, a wastebasket represents cleanliness in the household, while a net is displayed in hopes of a plentiful catch at sea.
+For example, a wastebasket represents cleanliness, while a net is displayed in hopes of a plentiful catch at sea.

 Tanabata is a centuries-old tradition in Japan, born from a story about the doomed romance between the weaving princess Orihime (Vega) and the cow-herding Hikoboshi (Altair).
 When the lovers focused more on their relationship than their responsibilities, Hikoboshi's cows escaped wreaking havoc among the heavens.

 The princess's strict father now only allows the couple to meet on the seventh day of the seventh month once a year if they work hard.
 That day is Tanabata.